akkoro/rotary/README.md

 Rotary is an open-source library for AWS DynamoDB queries.
 It aims to implement a set of constraints which allow data to be stored according to one or more ["best-practice"](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) strategies.
+Currently the project ships with strategies for relational data and time-series data.

 It is written in TypeScript, and builds on both OO and FP principles.
 In particular, it is worth noting that Futures are used instead of Promises.
-All future-returning APIs can be converted to promises with `.promise()`.
+All future-returning APIs can be converted to promises by calling `.promise()` instead of `.fork()`.

 Install with
 `yarn add @akkoro/rotary`
 ----------